Skip to main content

 • The amount of memory allocated for your job is visible by launching the Slurm command:

-Attention, as long as the job is in the queue (status PENDING), Slurm estimates the memory allocated to a job based on logical cores.
+Be careful, as long as the job is in the queue (status PENDING), Slurm estimates the memory allocated to a job based on logical cores.
 If you have reserved physical cores (with --hint=nomultithread), the value indicated may therefore be half the expected value.
 This is updated and becomes correct when the job starts.